Climate and Average Weather Year Round in Fort Lauderdale Florida, United States

 Fort Lauderdale experiences extreme seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 7.8 months, from April 8 to December 2, during which time the comfort level is muggy, oppressive, or miserable at least 44% of the time.
-The muggiest day of the year is July 28, with muggy conditions 100% of the time.
+The muggier period of the year lasts for 7.8 months, from April 9 to December 3, during which time the comfort level is muggy, oppressive, or miserable at least 44% of the time.
+The month with the most muggy days in Fort Lauderdale is August, with 31.0 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable